High School Equivalency Transcript Request and Test Information

-Individuals who are at least 19 years of age or older are eligible to take the test without enrolling in Adult Education or passing a qualifying test.
-Individuals who are 16, 17, and 18 years of age must achieve qualifying scores on the HiSET Official Practice Test and have an authorized agent complete the Louisiana Authorization Form prior to testing.
+Individuals who are 19 years of age or older are eligible to take the test without enrolling in Adult Education or passing a qualifying test.
+Individuals who are 16, 17, or 18 years of age must achieve qualifying scores on the HiSET Official Practice Test and have an authorized agent complete the Louisiana Authorization Form prior to testing.

 Individuals who are 17 and 18 years old must: